This is us at a glance! We have created this page in order for our visitors to have a chance to see who we are and where we came from.

 It's kinda like mistaking Rick Springfield for Bruce Springsteen in the 80's.....But not really?
 We think it's more closely related to the new ride at Silver Dollar City named "Time Traveler."

 There was only one photo ever taken of our All American Burger for ad or media purposes.
-We liked it so much that we continue to use it to this day.
+(Pictured in the Gallery above) We liked it so much that we continue to use it to this day.
 We have never tried to reproduce it.
-While shooting the picture with a cell phone on the food truck we got a call-in order for that exact "Burger with Chips" so I sold it!
+While shooting the picture on the food truck, we got a call-in order for that exact "Burger with Chips" so I sold it!
 The person making the call, and who would eventually eat our work of art was none other than our good "mate" Neil Gomme!
 Co-owner and founder of the London Calling Pasty Co.

 Aioli or ai-o-li: